-onemarkets Rockefeller Global Innovation Equity Fund
+About the fund: onemarkets Rockefeller Global Innovation Equity Fund onemarkets Rockefeller Global Innovation Equity Fund M

 The fund managers focus on companies with underestimated strategic value.
 These include innovations that are not yet fully established or that can accelerate innovation.
 The focus is on sectors and companies that have the potential to significantly shape future trends and to generate a significant share of sales in this area in the medium term.